IBM-Bluemix-Docs/compare-and-comply/relnotes.md

 **Important**: The version number referred to in the following sections is the version of the IBM Watson Compare and Comply Helm chart that you have deployed on your IBM Cloud Private cluster.

+### 1.1.2, 27 December 2018
+{: #112}

+Version 1.1.2 includes the following changes and updates:

+#### Method paths

+The API method paths have been changed to more closely match the public API.
+Previously the URL was `{ICP-cluster}/{deployment-name}-api/`.
+The new URL is `{ICP-cluster}/{deployment-name}/compare-and-comply/api`.
+Both paths can be used with this release.
+In future releases only the new path will be valid.

+#### API Authentication

+-  Added standard Watson authentication to service instances.
+An API key is created with each service instance.
+This API key must be used to authenticate to the service when making calls.

+#### Support for Microsoft Word documents

+- Microsoft Word documents can now be used with the service in the same way that PDFs are.

+#### Updates to the Compare method output

 ### 1.1.1, 16 November 2018
 {: #111}